-The tricolored blackbird is especially susceptible in Siskiyou County.
+The tricolored blackbird is especially susceptible in Shasta County.
 The tricolored blackbird was listed as threatened under CESA in April 2018.
-The species is also currently designated as a sensitive species by the Applegate Field Office (which includes Siskiyou County) of the federal Bureau of Land Management and is under formal status review for listing as endangered under the federal ESA.
+The species is also currently designated as a sensitive species by the Alturas Field Office (which includes Shasta County) of the federal Bureau of Land Management and is under formal status review for listing as endangered under the federal ESA.
 These birds have declined by nearly 90 percent since the 1930s, and comprehensive statewide surveys found only 145,000 of the birds in 2014-the smallest population ever recorded.
-While the 2017 survey appears to show a small population rebound, with 177.656 blackbirds observed, the population increase came only after legal protections were put in place in 2016, and scientists caution that one year of data cannot be relied on to show population stability.
-The tricolored blackbird's range includes portions of Siskiyou County, and they are regularly observed around the County.
-Siskiyou County killed 4550 Brewer's blackbirds and 100 red-winged blackbirds from 2008-16.
-These types of blackbirds flock with tricolored blackbirds, making it possible-if not highly likely-that tricolored blackbirds are being dispersed and/or killed by Wildlife Services.
+While the 2017 survey appears to show a small population rebound, with 177,656 blackbirds observed, the population increase came only after legal protections were put in place in 2016, and scientists caution that one year of data cannot be relied on to show population stability.
+66 Their range includes portions of Shasta County, and they are regularly observed around the County.
+67 According to the most recent data available to Petitioners, Shasta County killed 60,443 Brewer's, red-winged, and yellow-headed blackbirds from 2008-16.
+These types of blackbirds flock with tricolored blackbirds, making it possible-if not highly likely-that tricolored blackbirds are being dispersed and killed by Wildlife Services.
 Yet, to Petitioners' knowledge, tricolored blackbirds are not addressed or even acknowledged in any environmental analysis of the IWDM Program in the County, which violates both CEQA and CESA.

-Siskiyou County is also home to a number of threatened and endangered species listed under the federal Endangered Species Act whose members could be impacted by the IWDM Program.
-Some of the species most susceptible to non-target impacts from wildlife "management" are the gray wolf, North American wolverine (proposed threatened), and northern spotted owl.
-Additional species present in Siskiyou County that are federally protected include the yellow-billed cuckoo, California red-legged frog, marbled murrelet, Oregon spotted frog, delta smelt, longfin smelt (candidate for federal listing), Lost River Sucker, Shortnose Sucker, valley elderberry longhorn beetle, conservancy fairy shrimp, Shasta crayfish, vernal pool fairy shrimp, and vernal pool tadpole shrimp.
-Siskiyou County also contains federally designated critical habitat for several species, including the marbled murrelet and northern spotted owl.
+Shasta County is also home to a number of threatened and endangered species listed under the federal ESA whose members could be impacted by the IWDM Program.
+Some of the species most susceptible to non-target impacts from wildlife "management" are the gray wolf, North American wolverine (proposed threatened), and northern spotted owl, who are all federally-protected; and the Pacific fisher and tri-colored blackbird, who are protected in California.
+Additional species present in Shasta County that are federally protected include the yellow-billed cuckoo, California red-legged frog, Oregon spotted frog, delta smelt, longfin smelt (candidate for federal listing), valley elderberry longhorn beetle, conservancy fairy shrimp, Shasta crayfish, vernal pool fairy shrimp, and vernal pool tadpole shrimp.
+Shasta County contains federally designated critical habitat for the following species: northern spotted owl, vernal pool fairy shrimp, vernal pool tadpool shrimp, Greene's tuctoria, and slender orcutt grass.
+To Petitioners' knowledge, Shasta County is not in compliance with federal ESA consultation requirements in the implementation of the IWDM Program.

-Furthermore, the following migratory birds are designated by the United States Fish and Wildlife Service (USFWS) as Birds of Conservation Concern and are present in Siskiyou County during certain parts of the year: Allen's hummingbird, black swift, Brewer's sparrow, burrowing owl, California thrasher, Clark's grebe, great blue heron, green-tailed towhee, lesser yellowlegs, Lewis's woodpecker, long-billed curlew, marbled godwit, olive-sided flycatcher, pinyon jay, rufous hummingbird, sage thrasher, sagebrush sparrow, semipalmated sandpiper, short-billed dowitcher, tricolored blackbird, western screech-owl, whimbrel, white headed woodpecker, willet, Williamson's sapsucker, and willow flycatcher.
-These species are a subset of migratory species that receive protection under the Migratory Bird Treaty Act.
-Bald eagles and Golden eagles are also present in Siskiyou County, which are protected under both the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
+Furthermore, the following migratory birds are designated by the United States Fish and Wildlife Service (USFWS) as Birds of Conservation Concern and are present in Shasta County during certain parts of the year: black swift, Brewer's sparrow, burrowing owl, California thrasher, Cassin's finch, Clark's grebe, common yellowthroat, Costa's hummingbird, great blue heron, green-tailed towhee, Lawrence's goldfinch, lesser yellowlegs, Lewis's woodpecker, long-billed curlew, marbled godwit, Nuttall's woodpecker, oak titmouse, olive-sided flycatcher, pinyon jay, red-throated loon, rufous hummingbird, sage thrasher, short-billed dowitcher, song sparrow, spotted towhee, western screech-owl, whimbrel, white headed woodpecker, willet, Williamson's sapsucker, willow flycatcher, wrentit, yellow rail, and yellow-billed magpie.
+These species are a subset of migratory species that receive protection under the Migratory Bird Treaty Act, with which the County must comply with regard to species for which take permits are required.